 - Details of any energy ratings and compliance factors impacting the property performance or property owner

-- Up to date assessments of market rentals nearby and a summary of the local business community demographics
+- Up-to-date assessments of market rentals nearby and a summary of the local business community demographics

-- Details of income and expenditure results from the property given the existing operating budget and the tenancy mix
+- Details of income and expenditure results from the property, given the existing operating budget and the tenancy mix

 - Capital expenditure plans and spending to date

-So this list is complex and detailed.
-It can take days if not weeks to compile the necessary information.
+So, this list is complex and detailed.
+It can take days, if not weeks, to compile the necessary information.

-Fees for Preparing the Document?
+Fees for Preparing the Sale Document